apache/activemq-artemis/docs/user-manual/en/federation-address.md

 this is being able to configure everything for federation on one broker in some cases to make it easier, such as a hub and spoke topology

-All of the same configuration options apply to to `downstream` as does `upstream` with the exception of one extra configuration flag that needs to be set:
+All of the same configuration options apply to `downstream` as does `upstream` with the exception of one extra configuration flag that needs to be set:

   The `transport-connector-ref` is an element pointing to a